pacifistsilver/ot4_ssb/README.md

 Dose-Response experiments are notoriously labourious, especially if you are using 96 well plates plus replicates.
 So the main question we answer is thus: how can we automate this and make it as simple as possible for the end-user?

 ## Prerequisites
 This project relies on Conda for dependency management and environment isolation.
-Please ensure you have Anaconda or Miniconda installed on your system
+Please ensure you have Anaconda or Miniconda installed on your system.
 ### Environment Setup
 1. Clone the repo
    ```sh